 The National Assembly was forced to dissolve in 1849.
 A second revolutionary wave went through Germany.
 In Saxony, Baden, the Rhineland, Westphalia, and the Palatine, democrats took up arms again to force the monarchs to accept the constitution.

 Schurz, Kinkel, and others from the Bonn community were among them.
 In the night of May 10/11, 1849, they both marched at the top of 120 citizens to the arsenal in Siegburg, to get weapons.
 But the operation failed, Kinkel and Schurz had to flee.
 They joined the revolution in the Palatinate and Baden.

-Prussia sent an army under the command of Prince William.
+Prussia sent an army commanded by Prince William.
 The revolutionary fought several battles, but they were no match for the skilled Prussian troops.
 Kinkel was wounded and taken prisoner.
 Eventually, the revolutionaries, among them Schurz, only held the fortress of Rastatt.
-The Prussian army besieged it and they had to surrender to avoid more bloodshed.
-As a Prussian citizen, Schurz had to face death sentence, but had a narrow escape.
+The Prussian army besieged it, and they had to surrender to avoid more bloodshed.
+As a Prussian citizen, Schurz had to face a death sentence, but he had a narrow escape.

 Read more about him in my emigrants’ story “At home at the Rhine and in America”.